-SWestrans is an independent statutory body but operates in close cooperation with Dumfries and Galloway Council, NHS Dumfries and Galloway, and Scottish Enterprise.
+SWestrans is an independent statutory body but operates in close cooperation with Dumfries and Galloway Council, NHS Dumfries and Galloway, and South of Scotland Enterprise.
 The SWestrans area is contiguous with that of Dumfries and Galloway Council.

 2 Functions and Responsibilities